Perrinepanisset/Jedha_Project_ML_Kaggle_Challenge/README.md

-# Jedha_Project_ML_Kaggle_Challenge
+## MACHINE LEARNING - KAGGLE LIKE CHALLENGE

+### GOAL
-Kaggle like challenge - determine the best ML model to predict the conversion or not of a client on an online website
+Determine the best Machine Learning Model to predict the conversion of a client visiting a website.

+### USAGE